UNINETTSigma2/documentation/getting_started/tutorials/gpu.md

 to ensure that we are actually using the GPU as intended.
 Pay specific attention to `utilization.gpu` which shows the percentage of how much processing the GPU is doing.
-It is not expected that this will always be `100%` as we will need to transfer data back and forth, but the average should be quite high.
+It is not expected that this will always be `100%` as we will need to transfer data, but the average should be quite high.

 ## Next steps
 Transitioning your application to GPU can be a daunting challenge.
 We have